 Access to the course requires admission to the Integrated Master's Programme in Energy.

 2 lectures à 2 +1 hour each week, 1 exercise per week.
 The exercises will include practice in calculations and 1-2 project assignments with discussions of topics addressed in the lectures.
 Some of the lecturing time will be allocated to guidance in the project work.

 Approved mandatory project assignments.

-Valid for four semesters: The semester the compulsory assignments were approved and the three following semesters.
+Valid for two semesters: The semester the compulsory assignments were approved and the following semester.

 Forms of Assessment

 Mandatory project assignments will count 20% of the final grade and must be approved.